Dokkedal/dcm2reg/docs/source/our_use_case.rst

 Preprocessing
 -------------
-The preprocessing part of the pipeline handles conversion, regristration and evaluation of the registrations.
+The preprocessing part of the pipeline handles conversion, registration and evaluation of the registrations.
-This entails conversion of DICOM-files to the nifti format and afterwards regristration of the nifti files.
+This entails conversion of DICOM-files to the nifti format and afterwards registration of the nifti files.
 The evaluation is based on a metric score computed from the registrations.
-In our case the MutualInformation metric makes sense and having an evaluation threshold at 0.5 is again case specific.
+In our case, the Mutual Information metric makes sense and having an evaluation threshold at 0.5 is again case specific.

 Model development